songtaohe/Sat2Graph/README.md

 ## Supported Models
 Model | Note
 --------------------- | -------------
-80-City Global Model | Trained on 80 cities around the world.
+80-City Global  | Trained on 80 cities around the world.
 This model is 2x wider than the 20-city US model.
-20-City US Model | Trained on 20 US cities.
+20-City US  | Trained on 20 US cities.
 This is the model evaluated in our paper.
+20-City US V2 | Trained on 20 US cities.
+This is an experimental model.

 # Usage
 ## Download the Dataset and Pre-Trained Model